linkita/SpringBootApiBoilerPlate/README.md

 This is a boilerplate with Spring boot 2.2.6 and JUnit5.

-You can found an basic api, with a h2database and a Swagger documentation when you can try the api methods.
+You can found a basic api, with a h2database and a Swagger documentation when you can try the api methods.

 ## How to run with Docker (recommended)